paladin-t/b8/docs/manual.md

 The `EXIT` statement is used to discontinue a loop.

-BASIC8 offers a `GOTO` statement which performs unconditional control transfer.
-You can call it as `GOTO label`, it executes from `label:` in next step, rather than the following line of a `GOTO` statement.
 A labeled target constructs of a label identifier and a following colon as `label:`.
+BASIC8 supports a `GOTO` statement that performs unconditional control transfer.
+You can call it as `GOTO label`, to transfer the execution flow to `label:` at next step, rather than the following line of the `GOTO`.

-`GOSUB` is similar to `GOTO`, but it can be returned with a `RETURN` statement.
+`GOSUB` is similar to `GOTO`, but it can be returned by a `RETURN` statement.

 ## Advanced syntax